-Usually, the race takes place on the first Saturday of May at the end of the two-week long Kentucky Derby Festival, in 2020 however, due to Covid-19, the Kentucky Derby will take place on September 5.
+The race famously takes place on the first Saturday of May at the end of the two-week long Kentucky Derby Festival.
+The race takes place on May 1, 2021.
 Since the first running of the Kentucky Derby in 1875, the race has enjoyed a completely uninterrupted run, setting it apart from almost every other sporting event held today.
-The Kentucky Derby post time for 2020 is expected to be around 6:50 PM ET, check back closer to the race for the official post time.
+The Kentucky Derby post time for 2021 is expected to be around 6:50 PM ET, check back closer to the race for the official post time.

 Ahead of this year’s race, RacingPicks will have details of the runners and riders, as well as plenty of Kentucky Derby predictions from the likes of Matt Bernier and Andrew Champagne.

 Since horses can only be entered into the race once in their lifetime, the Kentucky Derby entries are different every year.
 All of the horses that have entered the Kentucky Derby have had to qualify in other races.
 This means that all of the runners are talented and successful horses with proven records of winning.

 This can make finding a Kentucky Derby favorite tricky.
 That’s why at RacingPicks, we use our passion for horse racing and our expert knowledge to examine the form of each horse to find which horses have the best chances of winning the race.